-The proposed project may increase flows during May through September in the Feather and Sacramento Rivers resulting from the movement of transfer water.
+The proposed project may increase flows within the period of July 1 through November 30 in the Feather and Sacramento Rivers resulting from the movement of transfer water.
 Such flow increases may have a beneficial effect on fishes in the river during the transfer period.
 Because of the relatively large volume of summer flows in the rivers, changes in flows resulting from the water acquisition would be small and effects on fish would be negligible.
 Therefore, there would be no adverse impact on the movement of any native resident or migratory fish species from the proposed project.